-Endometriosis is a condition where the tissue that’s typically found on the inside of your uterus grows on the outside of it.
-The tissue that lines the uterus is called the endometrium, which is where the condition’s name comes from.
-This condition affects 1 in 10 women during their reproductive years.
+Endometriosis is a chronic, noncancerous condition where cells that resemble the uterus lining, called endometrial cells, grow outside the uterus.
+The tissue that lines the uterus is called the endometrium.
+This is where the condition’s name comes from.

 Endometriosis is often a painful disorder that takes place primarily in the pelvic area.
-It’s rare for this tissue to spread further than the fallopian tubes, ovaries, and tissues lining the area of the pelvis.
+Though not impossible, it’s rare for this tissue to spread further than the fallopian tubes, ovaries, and tissues lining the area of the pelvis.

 The symptoms of this condition tend to be worse around menstruation periods.
 Signs and symptoms include:

 - pelvic pain

 - heavy periods, or bleeding between periods

 If endometriosis is left untreated, it may lead to infertility.

 There’s a slight increased risk of ovarian cancer or adenocarcinoma in people with a history of endometriosis.
 However,

 There’s currently no cure for this condition, but it can be managed with comprehensive care.
 Care should include both a pain management plan and a healthy lifestyle with good nutrition and exercise.